Annulment: Anglicanism

 The Church of England, the mother church of the worldwide Anglican Communion, historically had the right to grant annulments, while divorces were "only available through an Act of Parliament."
 Examples in which annulments were granted by the Anglican Church included being under age, having committed fraud, using force, and lunacy.

+Certain Continuing Anglican denominations, such as the Anglican Catholic Church, offer annulments, which are granted by the bishop.

 Methodism

 Methodist Theology Today, edited by Clive Marsh, states that:

 Islam

 Faskh means "to annul" in Islam.
 It is a Sharia-granted procedure to judicially rescind a marriage.